akhileshverma92/campusfest/README.md

 We welcome contributions to improve the website’s user interface, user experience, and features.
 Whether you’re an experienced developer or a beginner, there’s something for everyone to contribute!

+## You can create your own issue and i will assign them to you🚀:|

 ### How to Contribute

 1. **Fork the repository** and **clone** it to your local machine.